Citalopram (Cipramil, Celexa) is an antidepressant drug not known for leading to addiction. However, it can cause dependence and be misused.

 Animal studies have indicated that powerful cannabinoid receptor agonists may stimulate serotonin receptors, while THC blocks serotonin reuptake.
 Consequently, concurrent use of cannabis or synthetic cannabinoids and an SSRI such as Citalopram may also lead to serotonin syndrome.
-If you have an addiction to cannabis or synthetic cannabis such as Black mamba or Spice, please discuss this with your doctor before taking any SSRI medications, including Citalopram.
+If you have an addiction to cannabis or synthetic cannabis such as Black mamba or Spice, please discuss this with a medical practitioner before taking any SSRI medications.

 Opioids such as tramadol and heroin also inhibit the serotonin uptake in the brain, putting a person on SSRIs at greater risk of developing Serotonin Syndrome.

 It is also not recommended to take Citalopram in combination with St John’s Wort, tryptophan or 5-HTP due to the potential for developing serotonin syndrome.